This article was created on 30/03/2020 and will be updated frequently. Last updated 30/06/2020.

 We recommend you order in good time (10 days before you’ll run out of medication), to make sure you get the medication you need well in advance.
 We will keep you updated regarding your order as much as possible.

 There are a number of resources available which should be able to answer most queries.

 Visit our dedicated coronavirus hub

 In response to the spread of the virus, we’ve established a dedicated coronavirus hub on our website to give you the most up-to-date information regarding the virus and our service.
-You can read a statement from our CEO about how we’ll be continuing to serve our patients and look after our staff.

 Read our frequently asked questions

 Before contacting us, we’d always recommend taking a look at the frequently asked questions area of our website.
 It contains practical information such as:

 - How to check the status of your order